 The sad truth is that discrimination in our community is everywhere.
 We receive more complaints of housing discrimination than we can handle alone.
 And the issues involved are often too important -- too big -- to handle without the help of our friends and partners.

-Each year, the Greater New Orleans Fair Housing Action Center honors individuals who, through their leadership, have distinguished themselves as champions of civil rights and housing equity.
+Each year, the Louisiana Fair Housing Action Center honors individuals who, through their leadership, have distinguished themselves as champions of civil rights and housing equity.

 The Mondale-Brooke Award for Fair Housing Leadership and Civic Participation honors the legacy of Senators Walter Mondale (D-MN) and Edward Brooke (R-MA), who championed the Fair Housing Act as part of comprehensive civil rights legislation.